dventimihasura/hasura-projects/yb-test-2/README.md

 1. Yugabyte master node x 1
 2. Yugabyte worker ("tablet") nodes x 3
 3. Hasura graphql-engine node

-The project directory is also configured to be a Hasura CLI project with a `config.yaml` file and `metadata` and `migrations` directories.
-These can be used to initialize a simple data model (an online grocery store).
-In practice, automated test suites will use their own data models, of course.

 # Steps #